Dermatology Residency Program

 - Clinical dermatology includes training with staff encompassing all facets of clinical dermatology including contact dermatitis, phototherapy, oral clinic, hair clinic, pediatric dermatology, and general dermatology.

-- Surgical department provides exposure and training encompassing all facets of surgical and cosmetic dermatology including Mohs, multiple lasers, dermabrasion, peels, Botox, sclerotherapy, hair transplants, liposuction, and photodynamic therapy.
+- Surgical department provides exposure and training encompassing all facets of surgical and cosmetic dermatology including Mohs micrographic surgery, multiple lasers, neurotoxins, peels, soft tissue augmentation, sclerotherapy, hair transplants, liposuction, and photodynamic therapy.

 - Culturally diverse patient population with extensive exposure to all skin types.